 Once the city's tourism and entertainment hub, the Flats is experiencing another redevelopment and changing its look with apartments, restaurants and bars.
 The Cleveland Aquarium draws crowds, and water taxis ply the canal to carry visitors to either side.
 The Warehouse District features trendy dance clubs, restaurants, and wine bars among other destinations of its own.

 Just across Public Square, fast-developing East Fourth Street has likewise morphed from a dreary side street to the see-and-be-seen district of blues, comedy and dining spots.
 The Cleveland Metroparks and Cleveland Museum of Natural History are also well-liked by visitors.
-The popular Gateway District is home to the stadiums for the Indians (baseball) and the Browns (football), and an arena for the Cavaliers (basketball).
+The popular Gateway District is home to the stadiums for the Guardians (baseball) and the Browns (football), and an arena for the Cavaliers (basketball).

 Cleveland looks toward the future, but the city still shows off plenty of links to its past, including busy neighborhoods with more than 80 ethnic groups and more than 60 languages.
 Little Italy, Slavic Village, Old Brooklyn, Ohio City and the Tremont area are just a few of the richly diverse neighborhoods that enhance the Cleveland tourism experience.

 Cleveland's numerous mechanical bridges lift, swing and jackknife to let Great Lakes freighters make their way up the Cuyahoga River to the steel mills.
 These bridges—dazzling when illuminated at night—are symbols of the roll-up-your-sleeves attitude that lingers from the blue-collar days.

 A major port on the St. Lawrence Seaway, Cleveland sits on the southern shore of Lake Erie at the mouth of the Cuyahoga River, which winds through the city's downtown neighborhoods.
 Public Square is the city center and the focal point of its downtown business district.
 The historic Terminal Tower, once the tallest building outside of New York City, also is there.